giovtorres/kvm-install-vm/README.md

 1. This script will download a qcow2 cloud image from the respective distribution's download site.
 See script for URLs.

-2. To resolve guest's by their hostnames, install the `libvirt-nss` package and configure `nsswitch.conf`.
+2. To resolve guests by their hostnames, install the `libvirt-nss` package and configure `nsswitch.conf`.
 See [here](https://libvirt.org/nss.html) for more information.